Getting started with Konflux

 A Release CR references a specific Snapshot and ReleasePlan.
 It indicates your intention to ship the content in the Snapshot by way of the referenced ReleasePlan.

 It is possible to configure your ReleasePlan with auto-release.
-When enabled, the Konflux system will generate your Releases for you whenever your Snapshots pass all of their IntegrationTestScenarios. |
+When enabled, the Konflux system will generate your releases for you whenever your snapshots pass all of their IntegrationTestScenarios. |

 Future functionality, will allow you to automatically collect dynamic metadata for inclusion in the autogenerated Release CRs. |